davidsaltacc/shadowclient/info.md

 * update trajectories to treat water like a solid block for the fishing rod
 * fix a crash with meteor (if you for some reason were to use them together)
 * vanilla spoof also now doesn't change the window name
+* fix setting change callbacks not being called if the set value exceeded the maximum

 ### other misc. changes:
 * changed some of the UI colors slightly